Step forward toward your goals

 I remember asking several times how much farther we had to go.
 I didn’t know where I was, how far into the journey, or how to get home.
 The uncertainty was nagging at me.

 When my Mom visited in July, we walked the Loop and she reacted the same way that I did that first time.
 It felt challenging and she kept asking how much farther and if there was a short cut.
 (To my Mom’s credit, she is in her 70’s and was brave enough to tackle the walk!)

-I can’t help wonder if sometimes the fear of the unknown stops us short of taking on new things…of really going for our big, hairy audacious goals — or even doing little things because they are unfamiliar, they might be difficult, and/or the outcome is uncertain.
+I can’t help wonder if sometimes the fear of the unknown stops us short of taking on new things…of really going for our big, hairy, audacious goals — or even doing little things because they are unfamiliar.
+We worry they might be difficult, we might not succeed, and the outcome is uncertain.

 But on this day, as I walked the Blue Hill Loop for maybe the 60th+ time, I found myself pondering not how far I had to go or whether I would make it, but rather how I could step it up a notch.
 I was thinking about a new aggressive hike that I could tackle every day in about the same amount of time.
 One that would be far more challenging.
 This Loop — while I love it — has gotten easy and familiar.
 That’s not a bad thing, but I found myself in search of the next challenge.
 I wanted to take it to the next level.

 This got me thinking…